 Why is it important?

 Every year the Global Footprint Network calculates Earth Overshoot Day – the day of the year on which we have used up all the resources the Earth can naturally provide in one year.
-In 2017, this day was August 2nd.
+In 2019, this day was July 29th, the earliest it has ever been.
 That means that we consume four months’ worth of natural resources more than we should in a year.
 Needless to say, this is not a sustainable rate of consumption.

 And thus the main argument for a circular economy is its power to decrease our depletion of raw materials and therefore lead to a more sustainable consumption rate.
 Yet another major advantage of a circular economy is that, once perfected, it should cost nothing more for businesses to participate, while the quality of the goods and services they produce would remain the same.